mchatzi/mirrorr/README.md

 There's also an export (and import) button in settings page in the web interface.
 And another export button per job, in the job details page.
 And another button, an import button, in the create new job page.

 ## Contributions
 Take a look at the code, I kept things as simple as possible.
-I didn't see the reason for using overbloated libs.. the code is:
+No external libs.
+The code is meant to be:
 - Dead simple, especially the FE
 - Hopefully extremely fast
-- Ridiculously light on your machine and browser
+- Hoepfully ridiculously light on your machine and browser
 - Fragile, I do very few validations and very few checks.
 Not sticking to only what the app does (eg by calling the mirrorr web api yourself) can definitely have unfortunate outcomes.
 Don't break the mirrorr!

+Please contribute?
+See roadmap [here](https://github.com/mchatzi/mirrorr/issues/3)

 ## License
 Mirrorr is licensed under the AGPL-3.0 license.
 For more details, see the [LICENSE](https://github.com/mchatzi/mirrorr/blob/main/LICENCE)